abhiTronix/vidgear/docs/gears/pigear/usage.md

 &nbsp;

-## Using PiGear with Variable Camera Module Properties
+## Using PiGear with Variable Camera Properties

 === "New Picamera2 backend"